 The team is developing the hardware and software solutions of all the devices that will enable vehicle-to-vehicle communication between the six cars, including GPS and communication capabilities that will enable the vehicles to locate each other and redirect vehicles automatically in real-time to reach their aimed destinations in the network.

 Following the deployment test, Hawas said the university will prepare technical papers detailing the results of the test.

-The RTTSRC was established in June 2004, with the objective to boost the university’s role in serving the community developmental goals in the fields of road engineering, transportation and traffic safety research.For all the latest tech news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+The RTTSRC was established in June 2004, with the objective to boost the university’s role in serving the community developmental goals in the fields of road engineering, transportation and traffic safety research.tech news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.